2024

 Step 6: Onboarding and Familiarizing With New Employees

 All employees tend to think about the future.
 We enjoy planning, looking forward to, and dreaming about what will happen in times to come.
 Suppose you can make it possible for your new employee to become happy about envisioning their future job at your company.
 In that case, it means that you can have excellent employee retention.
-If you spend a little more time going through the employee onboarding program in the initial weeks, the chances of the employees achieving the future they want and developing company culture is high.
+Suppose you spend more time reviewing the employee onboarding program in the initial weeks.
+In that case, the chances of the employees achieving the future they want and developing company culture are high.

 Tips for Onboarding and Familiarizing with New Employees